As water dries up, West Bank village thirsts for a less precarious supply

 He estimated that his family saves about six hours a day by not having to fetch water for their use, crops and livestock.

-But numerous rural and Bedouin communities in the West Bank are not connected to a network run by Israel's national water company, Mekorot, which is responsible for supplying water to Palestinians in the Israeli-occupied territory.
+But numerous rural and Bedouin communities in the West Bank are not connected to a network supplying water in the Israeli-occupied territory that has, since the mid-1990s Oslo peace accords, fallen under the responsibility of the Israeli-Palestinian Joint Water Committee (JWC).

+A statement from the Coordination of Government Activities in the Territories (COGAT), a branch of the Israeli defense ministry tasked with dealing with Israeli-Palestinian issues in the disputed territories, said the failure of the JWC to meet for nearly six years had left many water projects on hold.

+Israeli Foreign Ministry spokesman Emmanuel Nahshon earlier told Reuters that the Palestinians had refused to take part in talks over water while the Palestinian Water Authority said it stopped taking part in discussions because of Israel’s failure to freeze settlement building.

-In Al Jab'a, only 10 percent of homes were part of the Mekorot distribution system until the pipes and reservoir completed in 2013 extended the network to the remaining households.
-Water piped by Mekorot is pumped up the hill to be stored in the reservoir.
+In Al Jab‘a, only 10 percent of homes were part of this water distribution system until the pipes and reservoir completed in 2013 extended the network to the remaining households.
+Water is pumped up hill to a reservoir.

-But this has not completely resolved the community's water problems.
-Residents say the Mekorot system supplies water only intermittently and at low pressure.
+But this has not completely resolved the community’s water problems.
+Residents say the system supplies water only intermittently and at low pressure.
 When supplies flow, families must hurry to store as much as they can.

 An application for a permit for the Al Jab‘a reservoir by GVC, the Italian development organization that built it in partnership with UNICEF, was turned down, GVC said.